 Because 826 is at its heart a community-based organization, 826 National does not start up new chapters at this time.
 Rather, we work to support developments spearheaded by local working groups and organizations who may best understand community and district needs and their local arts and education landscape.
 Where possible, we connect individuals interested in bringing the model to their communities to help foster local impact.

 Where do I begin?

 826 National’s Expansion and Growth Criteria (shared below) and Community Assessment Rubric offer some useful questions to consider in early stages of your work.
-While not required, we strongly encourage applicants to attend an 826 National 101 Seminar focused on creating a blueprint of your community project prior to submitting a Letter of Inquiry.

 Can we use the 826 name either during our planning process or as a part of the name for our potential organization?